pymeshtool

 - element_map

-Get the element mesh-to-submesh index map.
+Get the element wise submesh-to-mesh index map.

 - Returns:

-ndarray[int] - The element mesh-to-submesh index map.
+ndarray[int] - The element wise submesh-to-mesh index map.

 - Return type: